 Catherine alvarado, lmft & associates

-Adjunct EMDR Therapists Serving the South Bay Area
+Adjunct EMDR in the South Bay

 At Catherine Alvarado, LMFT & Associates, we provide adjunct EMDR therapy for clients who want the benefits of EMDR without changing their current therapist, or for those seeking EMDR as a focused stand-alone option.
 This approach allows EMDR to enhance the progress you’re already making in therapy while offering specialized support in a structured way.